rfo909/CFT/doc/Doc.md

 Performing changes, such as copying, deleting and creating files, is supposed to be scripted with code, so no "command line" style functionality exists for this.
 Alternatively one can use the "shell" command, or "bang" commands, which are sent to the shell.

-This of course doesn't exclude these actions from the command line, but the syntax changes from regular "cp" and "rm" commands typical of unix shells.
+CFT has all the functionality needed to perform these operations, but the syntax becomes "program code" instead of just "cp" and "rm".
+Example of deleting all files in a directory.

 ```
 $ <DirExpression>.file("xxx.txt").delete